These promotions will be applied to this item:

 "...that I shall re-read it at some time in the future indicates its classic status."
 Read more

-Customers have mixed opinions about the plot of the book, with several noting there isn't much of one, while one customer describes it as a lovingly told story.
+Customers have mixed opinions about the plot of the book, with several noting there isn't much of one.
+One customer describes it as a lovingly told story, while another mentions it follows a long journey where not much happens.

 "...I’ll explain why for me it only rates as four stars – simply put, it has no plot, which unfortunately is one of the things most likely to make me..."
 Read more